rkaelle/rk-coin/README.md

  - 2 minute block targets
  - subsidy halves in 420k blocks (~4 years)
  - ~42 million total coins

-The rest is the same as Bitcoin.
  - 25 coins per block

-For more information, as well as an immediately useable, binary version of the Rkcoin client sofware, see http://www.rkcoin.org.

 Development process